wesayhowhigh/docs/docs/plugins/october/analytics/intro.md

 ## Introduction

-The JUMP Analytics Plugin embed the google tag manager tracking code and gtag/ga functions on your website.
+The JUMP Analytics Plugin embeds the google tag manager tracking code and gtag/ga functions on your website.

 ## Installation